School Break & Summer Camps

 - Water bottle

-One week notice is required to withdraw from all summer camp programs in order to receive a refund.
+Withdrawal policy: One week notice is required to withdraw from any summer camp programs in order to receive a refund, no exceptions.

 - Registration deadline for extended care.
 Extended care registration closes 1-week before camp begins, NO EXCEPTIONS.
 This allows our team to ensure appropriate staffing is available to accommodate all participants.

 - Applying for subsidy (licensed camps only) - It is the parent/guardian's responsibility to apply for subsidy.
 Please apply early as subsidy can take up to 3 months to be processed through the Ministry of Children & Family Development.
 Subsidy is available for licensed camps only.
 Please note:

 - Parents/guardians are required to pay for camp(s) until Esquimalt Recreation has received receipt and value of the subsidy approval.